The complete guide to asynchronous and non-linear working

 Autonomy

 Team members are given agency to move projects forward on a schedule that suits them.
-Because GitLab measures results, not hours, people are free to achieve results when it best suits them.
+Because GitLab measures impact, not activity, people are free to achieve results when it best suits them.

 Efficiency